 ICMM members work to prevent or mitigate the potential impact of mining on the wellbeing of society and the environment.
 This includes assessing the risk and opportunities of new projects (or expansions), undertaking due diligence in conflict-affected areas and implementing risk-based controls to address impacts.

-Developed with extensive input from NGOs, international organisations and academics, our Mining Principles establish baseline performance expectations for a responsible mining and metals industry.
-These four requirements define ICMM's risk management performance expectations of company members.
+Developed with extensive input from non-governmental organisations (NGOs), international organisations and academics, our Mining Principles establish baseline performance expectations for a responsible mining and metals industry.
+ICMM's Mining Principles include four Performance Expectations under Principle 4: Risk Management.

 Assess environmental and social risks and opportunities of new projects and of significant changes to existing operations in consultation with interested and affected stakeholders, and publicly disclose assessment results.